Book 2, Chap. 2a: Money as Part of the General Stock of Society (the Cost of Maintaining the National Capital)

 - This cost increases the annual produce to more than what is needed to support such improvements.

-- The increase in productivity diverts a certain quantity of labour and materials to another advantageous employment.
+- The increase in productivity diverts a certain amount of labour and materials to another advantageous employment.

 - This is why all such improvements in mechanics are always regarded as advantageous to society.